harshgits/twitter_customer_service/readme.md

 A web app that lets you investigate the Twitter customer service of your service provider and see how it stacks up against the industry's best.
 [CLICK HERE to check to check it out!](http://charsh7.pythonanywhere.com)

 ## In a nutshell
 I used Natural Language Processing to analyze twitter conversations between mobile service providers and their customers to compute several customer satisfaction metrics for these companies over a period of three months.
-This information was used to build an interactive web app that allows a user to comprehensively compare the customer service of any provider with competitors and help the user choose the best provider for their needs.
+This information was used to build an interactive web app that allows a user to comprehensively compare the customer service of any provider with competitors and help them choose the best provider for their needs.

 ## Project stages